 The iconic Seven Mile Bridge takes you from Marathon to the Lower Keys portion of the Florida Keys.
 It’s a spread out region of the Keys that encompasses numerous charming Florida Islands to explore.

 Little Duck Key, Bahia Honda Key, Big Pine Key, Little Torch Key, Cudjoe Key, Upper Sugarloaf Key and Lower Sugarloaf Key are just a few of the islands in the Florida Keys region.
 The area is serene with fewer restaurants, bars and hotels compared to other parts of the Keys.

-If you look for the best Florida Keys to spend some quiet time you don’t need to look further.
+If you search for the best Florida Keys area to spend some quiet time, you don’t need to look further.
 The Lower Keys region is often referred to as the quiet part of the Keys.

 At the very southern end of US Highway 1 you find Key West.
 The Florida island and city is the southernmost destination of the continental United States.

 Among the Florida islands Key West stands out as the capital of quirkiness.
 Key West really is like its own world at its own slow pace.
 On the island chickens roam down the street and every evening sunset is celebrated.